 With a pristine, natural grass field, a prime location in Olympic Park and easy access by subway or car, Stade Saputo has become a privileged site for soccer in Montreal, Quebec and Canada.

 The stadium was inaugurated in 2008 and constructed at a cost of $17 million.
 The sum of $7.5M was donated by the Saputo family, while $9.5M was financed on a 25-year term.
-The Quebec government has infused an additional $23 million into the stadium for the current expansion.

 Address: 4750 Sherbrooke Street East, in Montreal’s Olympic Park

 Pitch: Natural grass, 120 yards x 77 yards (110 meters x 70 meters)

 Corporate boxes: 36

 Parking: 6 underground parking lots, for a total of 4,000 parking places

 Subway: Accessible by two stations: Viau and Pie IX